projectRaspberry/wipi/README.md

 Now plug in all the three memory cards in to the storage port of Raspberry Pis.
 Then connect the network cables(CAT5/6/6A) to in the ethernet port of Pis.
 Do not power on the Pis at the moment.

+The concept of cluster is based on idea of working together.
+In order to do so, they need to have access to the same files.
+We can arrange this mounting an external SSD drive (not necessary but convenient and faster) or flash drive, and exporting that storage as a network file system (NFS).
+It would allow us to access the files from all nodes.

+The process is straight forward and simple.
+At this point, insert the external storage into your master node.

 # Step - 2: Network Setup

 To do this part, you need a wireless router with DHCP enabled.
 The [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) will allocate IPs as soon as we connect our Raspberry Pis to the network.
 If you have network switch, first plugin the other end of the ethernet cables connected to Pis.
 Now plugin one extra cable from switch to Wireless router.
 Physical network complete.
 Now power on the wireless router and the switch.